 Students then can continue or return at a later time to finish their Doctor of Nursing Practice (DNP) degree, while continuing to work as a FNP.
 The FNP program is part-time and offered in a hybrid learning environment, which is a combination of in-class and online instructional modes.
 A unique feature of the FNP program is the emphasis on rural health care with at least one clinical rotation in a rural health care setting.

-DNP students will also be eligible to complete a certificate program in nursing education by completing the three required nursing education courses thus qualifying them to teach, in addition to, practicing clinically.
+A certificate program in nursing education is also available to FNP students, thus qualifying them to teach, in addition to practicing clinically.

-All SVSU programs in Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Nursing program at SVSU is accredited by the Commission on Collegiate Nursing Education (CCNE), which is affiliated with the American Association of Colleges of Nursing.
 For further information, please visit www.aacn.nche.edu or call 202-887-6791.
 In 2005, the self-study and site visit occurred for accreditation renewal.
 Approval was received from CCNE for the maximum ten years with no recommendations.

 Saginaw Valley State University maintains accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The commission sets a standard of integrity for universities, taking into consideration the academic mission, strategy, resources, assessment process, teaching effectiveness, student learning, usefulness of curricula, and community involvement.
 For further information please visit http://www.ncahlc.org or call 1-800-621-7440.